gattaca-lab/linux/Documentation/riscv/tbi_impl.rst

 Our current implementation has several restrictions (all are WIP):

-* Passing of tagged pointers to syscalls is not supported.
 * sysctl - based interface to forbid enabling of TBI is not supported.
 * CSR_TBICONTROL.TBI_ENABLE should not affect "kernel" addresses (the ones which have all bits from [55:39] range set).